 This particular replica attracted my attention for several reasons.
 First, customer reviews of it on Amazon.com were generally very positive.
 They stressed how similar it was to the 'real thing' in terms of size, trigger pull, etc. These are obviously useful attributes in a training weapon.
 Second, I tested it in several standard holsters made for the S&W M&P pistol, and found that it fit them almost perfectly.
 That means training can include drawing it and preparing to fire.
-Third, it's very low-cost - less than $40 at Amazon, or from retailers like Academy Sports.
+Third, it's very low-cost - currently less than $30 at Amazon, for example.
 Finally, it's widely available, and should be easy to find.

 In informal testing, I've found it to be a very useful training tool.
 It doesn't have a reciprocating slide, of course, like the real article, and it's much lighter; but its trigger pull is very similar, albeit (at first) heavier and with more 'stack' than most M&P's I've fired.
 The sights (while different to the standard pistol) are perfectly usable for training.
 Within distances of 7-10 yards it's plenty accurate enough for the purpose.
 It doesn't do well outside in a strong crosswind, as the very light BB's are easily deflected from their path; but to compensate, you can buy BB target 'traps' for indoor use, and set them up inside your home for realistic home defense training.
 (They work outdoors, too.
 Whatever you use for targets, make sure they can absorb or stop the BB's, because otherwise - as commenters have pointed out - they may bounce back, with the potential to injure someone.)
 It lacks the noise and recoil of cartridge-firing weapons, and you can't train realistically for reloading and stoppage drills, but in terms of drawing it from a holster, sight alignment and trigger control, it's probably just about as good as the real thing.